-The use of a report with a purchase price of zero but a repo rate and a repurchase price may seem odd but it is the most logical way of reporting a repo in which only the repurchase leg is cleared, assuming that the regulator wishes the cleared repo to be reported.
+The use of a report with a purchase price of zero but a reporate and a repurchase price may seem odd but it is the most logical way of reporting a repoin which only the repurchase leg is cleared, assuming that the regulator wishes the cleared report be reported.

-90 Should a repo be transacted on a venue outside the EU that does not become the counterparty, this venue should be reported as a Trading Venue in field 2.8 (see ESMA Final Report of January 2020, p.64, para.391).
+Should a repo be transacted on a venue outside the EU that does not become the counterparty, this venue should be reported as a Trading Venue in field 2.8 (see ESMA Final Report of January 2020, p.64, para.391).

-91 Currently, FICC cannot clear same-day transactions.
+104 Currently, FICC cannot clear same-day transactions.
 This may change in 2020.